shapeblue/hackerbook/cloudstack/hack/usage.md

 based on the `usage.stats.job.aggregation.range` global setting.
 To create an adhoc usage job, the API `generateUsageRecords` can be called.

+Note:
-Note: to enable `DEBUG` logging, copy and edit `usage/target/transformed/log4j-cloud_usage.xml` to `usage/target/classes`.
+- To enable debug logging, replace the `@USAGELOG@` to something like `usage.log` and `INFO` to `DEBUG` in `usage/target/transformed/log4j-cloud_usage.xml` and copy/rename it as `log4j.xml` to `usage/target/classes`.
+- To run usage jobs quickly lower the usage aggregation interval.

 In this exercise you'll learn how to add usage parsing and processing for a new resource, `Coffee`.
 First define the usage type for the new resource in